neverset123/ImmoFlatData/README.md

 9. add LLM SEO STS for recommendation[https://github.com/aounon/llm-rank-optimizer]
 10. build RAG for pdf with pageIndex [https://github.com/VectifyAI/PageIndex.git]
 11. compression with Memvid [https://github.com/Olow304/memvid]
+12. current rec sys is based on LLM-as-encoders, there is other recommendation stream called  LLM-as-text-generators